mohamedelhefenawy/mohamedelhefenawy/README.md

 - 👋 Hi, I’m @mohamedelhefenawy
-- 👀 I’m interested in machine learning
+- 👀 I’m Front End  with Next , React
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m also an NlP Engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to join a new jop
-- 📫 How to reach me ...
+- 📫 How to reach me
+phone:01272808556
+E-mail:melhefnawy718@gmail.com

 <!---
 mohamedelhefenawy/mohamedelhefenawy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.